 The following guide can be downloaded for more details:

 There are several churchyards in St Mary’s grounds, ranging from the medieval churchyard surrounded the old church tower, to the new churchyard extension on the other side of Church Street, which is still open for burials.

 Gravestones and other monuments

 Please get in touch if you have any queries about our churchyards, including burial spaces and permission for gravestones and other monuments.
 It is very important that churchyard regulations are followed and it is legally necessary that written permission is obtained before any monuments or additional inscriptions are commissioned.
 Funeral directors and monumental stonemasons can assist in making arrangements and providing the necessary forms.
 Form CR1 is available here.
-The churchyard regulations can be read using the following links:
+The churchyard regulations can be read using the following link:

 We offer a search facility if you wish to find out details about someone buried in our churchyard whose information is in our registers and records.
 More details about this facility will appear on this website soon, meanwhile please contact us for more information.
 A fee is charged for this service, although this is waived in the case where a monument or inscription is being applied for.